Supported by the Parish Council of Walpole Cross Keys

 Copyright 2012/2014 by JRF Walpole Cross Keys - All Rights reserved - E-Mail: email@example.com

 - village website

+The Independent Examiner decides whether the Plan is feasible and, if happy with the result, sends it back to the Parish Council.
 There will then be a final round of village consultation followed by a village vote on the proposed document.

 Note that the current document reflects a number of technically necessary references in order to pass Borough and the Independent Examiner's requirements.